nilsonmart/fever-cookies-plugin/pkg/readme.md

 ### 4. Events

 Each tab you add to optional tabs, can be configured to react when the user enable/disable it.
-To achieve that, in each tab object, as in the example above, you must add a parameter called `events`, with two child events, `on` & `off`, they will be invoked when the user push save/acceptsall/rejectsall buttons, and match the checked/uncheck state of the respective tab.
+To achieve that, in each tab object, as in the example above, you must add a parameter called `events`, with four child events, `on`, `off`, `pageLoadOn()` & `pageLoadOff()` they will be invoked when the user push save/acceptsall/rejectsall buttons, and match the checked/uncheck state of the respective tab.

 ```js
 {